-Not your typical Starbucks, but truly this scrumptious beverage is for my coffee lovers!
-Most of you may know that coffee is acidic, and a good rule of thumb is for every cup of coffee you consume, you want make sure to rehydrate, with drinking double the amount in purified water; by using 1:2 ratio.
-As a coffee lover, the taste of fresh brewed coffee has grown on me and I am comforted by a warm cup in the waking morning.
+Mocha Java Smoothie – Not your typical Starbucks, but truly this scrumptious beverage is for my coffee lovers!
+Most of you may know that coffee is acidic, and a good rule of thumb is for every cup of coffee you consume, you want to make sure to rehydrate, by drinking double the amount in purified water; by using a 1:2 ratio.
+As a coffee lover, the taste of fresh-brewed coffee has grown on me and I am comforted by a warm cup in the waking morning.
 This Mocha Java Smoothie recipe definitely is a quick-fix of a meal, while giving me the boost of energy I need, now it’s growing on me too!
 Fun fact: Did you know that decaf coffee has approximately 2% caffeine?
-Amongst other research, I found over two decades worth of case studies suggested “that coffee drinker’s had much lower risk of Alzheimer’s, Parkinson’s, type 2 diabetes, and liver diseases” (1, 2, 3, 4).
+Amongst other research, I found over two decades worth of case studies suggested: “that coffee drinker’s had a much lower risk of Alzheimer’s, Parkinson’s, type 2 diabetes, and liver diseases” (1, 2, 3, 4).
 If you are sensitive to caffeine, get the jitters, you may want to try this with decaf coffee, adding less, coffee grounds, omitting coffee altogether, or adding ice cubes to your mixture.

 Healthy Tip: Shop for Organic, arabica coffee beans, as natively they offer more lipids and premium taste.